CBorowski-dev/docs-operaton-org/content/update/minor/713-to-714/jboss.md

 ---

-The following steps describe how to update the Camunda artifacts on a JBoss AS 7 and Wildfly server in a shared process engine scenario.
+The following steps describe how to update the Operaton artifacts on a JBoss AS 7 and Wildfly server in a shared process engine scenario.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.14 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.14/) or [Camunda 7.14 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.14/).
+If not already done, make sure to download the [Operaton JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.14/) or [Operaton Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.14/).
 In the following instructions
 `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda 7 Modules
+1. Update the OperatonModules
-2. Update Optional Camunda 7 Modules
+2. Update Optional OperatonModules
-3. Update Camunda Web Applications
+3. Update Operaton Web Applications

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda 7 Modules
+# 1. Update the OperatonModules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: